 It is interesting to know that the brains Critical Filter (kind of truth detector) does not develop until the age of 5 or 6, so up until that age a child will pretty much believe what they are told.
 This is why they can believe in Father Christmas and the Tooth Fairy!
 But it also means that they can fully believe if told they are a ‘naughty boy’ or ‘a clever girl’ or ‘shy’ or ‘a silly billy’ etc. These ideas form part of their core belief and can shape a child for the rest of their lives.

-Added to this exam pressure, change in family circumstance, bereavement, or bullying etc., we can easily see how these deep rooted negative beliefs can begin to damage a child’s confidence and self-esteem.
+Added to this, exam pressures, change in family circumstance, bereavement, or bullying etc., we can easily see how these deep rooted negative beliefs can begin to damage a child’s confidence and self-esteem.

 hypnotherapy can help…